radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 The model of interest is y=Ae<sup>αt</sup>+Be<sup>βt</sup>.
 When the first term dominates, the slope on a natural log scale is α and when the second term dominates the slope is β.
 On a log10 scale, these values are log(10)=2.3 times smaller, as is the residual error of the fits.
 We will plot data and fits on a log10 scale, but we will perform fits on a natural log scale.
-Taking logs lets small y gain weight needed to estimate β.
+Taking logs gives small y values more weight in estimates of β.

 First, as in Hahnel et al, maxLik is used to fit the model.